Glamorgan County Cricket Club in 2022

-The 2022 season was Glamorgan County Cricket Club's 135th year in existence and their 101st as a first-class cricket county.
-They finished third in the Second Division of the County Championship, nine points behind second-placed Middlesex; they also finished fourth in Group B of the Royal London One-Day Cup, a point off the quarter-final qualification places, and sixth in the South Group of the 2022 T20 Blast, six points off the quarter-final places.
+The 2022 season was Glamorgan County Cricket Club's 135th year in existence and their 102nd as a first-class cricket county.
+They finished third in the Second Division of the County Championship, nine points behind second-placed Middlesex; they also finished fourth in Group B of the One-Day Cup, a point off the quarter-final qualification places, and sixth in the South Group of the 2022 T20 Blast, six points off the quarter-final places.
 It was the team's third season with Matthew Maynard as head coach and their first with David Lloyd as captain.
 The team's overseas players were Australians Marnus Labuschagne and Michael Neser, and South African Colin Ingram, while Shubman Gill and Ajaz Patel were brought in during the season.
 Glamorgan played two 50-over matches at The Gnoll in Neath, their first matches there for 27 years, but for the third season in a row, they did not play any matches at Penrhyn Avenue in Rhos-on-Sea.

 Friendlies

-2–4 April: Glamorgan v Cardiff MCCU
+MCC University Match: Glamorgan v Cardiff MCCU (2–4 April)

 Glamorgan began their preparations for the 2022 season with a three-day match against Cardiff MCC University.
 With newly appointed club captain David Lloyd rested for the match, Kiran Carlson took the captaincy and led the first innings with a score of 148.
 Opening batsman Joe Cooke also scored a half-century, and Tom Cullen made an unbeaten 38 as Glamorgan made it to 320/7 before declaring ahead of the second day's play.
 Cooke then took four wickets as Cardiff MCCU managed a total of 249/6 declared, although 108 of those runs came courtesy of Glamorgan academy batsman Morgan Bevans, who finished the innings unbeaten.
 Glamorgan finished the second day with 26 runs for no loss.
 Wet conditions meant 90 minutes of play were lost on the morning of the third day.
 Glamorgan batted on for 29 more overs, Billy Root putting on an unbeaten 64 on the way to a total of 163/4 before they declared.
 Cardiff MCCU were set a nominal target of 235, but with only 13 overs possible before the close of play due to bad light, they finished on 33/1 and the match was drawn.